RaghadHAV/arduino-tutorials/00-Bring-Robot-To-Life/03-Controlling motors using PWM.md

 ```

-After you upload the sketch to the arduino board, the motor arm should spin by its defoalt value 90.
-To insert the desired value for the abgle you need to open the serial monitor and you should be able to input values between 0-180.
+After you upload the sketch to the arduino board, the motor arm should spin by its default value 90.
+To insert the desired value for the angle you need to open the serial monitor and you should be able to input values between 0-180.